Hello and welcome!

 - Other research: location privacy in cell phones, bitcoin mixing, etc.

-- NSF Cybercorps SFS: There are scholarships for students interested in doing cybersecurity for the government.
-I’ll talk more about this later.
+- NSF Cybercorps SFS: There are scholarships for students interested in working in cybersecurity for the US government.
+I’ll talk more about this later in the semester.
+Feel free to come talk to me about it sometime before (or after) then if you’re curious.

 What is this course? / who is it for?